 From January 3rd Dave Dallas the distinguished Old Masters specialist will take on a new brief for Bonhams, as International Director of the Old Masters Department.

-Dave Dallas, 61, joined the Old Masters Department of an international fine art auction house in 1969 and has had four decades specializing in this most demanding area of the art market where an educated eye, expertise and a flawless memory are the tools of the trade.
+Dave Dallas, 61, joined the Old Masters Department of an international fine art auction house in 1969 and has had four decades specialising in this most demanding area of the art market where an educated eye, expertise and a flawless memory are the tools of the trade.
 It was a decision that has served him well.

 Using the experience gained he has worked for the City Gallery, Phillips Old Masters Department, Bonhams Old Masters Department, as an independent dealer and a consultant for 22 years to London's only specialist dealer in Dutch and Flemish Old Masters, Johnny van Haeften Ltd.